 There’s two ways to go about Squishy Circuits, DIY or with a kit.
 If you want to do it NOW, then DIY is the way.
 You probably have everything to make the conductive and insulator dough.
 Cream of tartar is the only odd ingredient on the list–I don’t know what uses cream of tartar besides Snickerdoodles.

 Also, your insulator dough is going to work better with distilled water.
-If you don’t want to chase down all the wiring and gizmos–and want a package you can wrap up as a gift–then you can buy a kit like this one.
+If you don’t want to chase down all the wiring and gizmos–and want a package you can wrap up as a gift–then you can buy the official kit here.